 Speaking of improving the engagement levels from an individual manager’s perspective, CultureMonkey enables managers to set target engagement scores, which empowers them to strategize their engagement plan on a more personalized level to execute it and improve engagement.

-Personalization is the key to any employee engagement strategy and nothing beats a one-on-one meeting with your manager, where he/she gets to coach, mentor, gives clarity to you, and even lets you express what needs to be improved to increase your workplace engagement to them.
+Personalization is the key to any employee engagement strategy, and nothing beats a one-on-one meeting with your manager, where he/she gets to coach and mentor, gives clarity to you, and even lets you express what needs to be improved to increase your workplace engagement to them.